Non-parametric estimates for graphon mean-field particle systems: Proofs for Section

 \section{Proofs for Section~\ref{s:minimax}}

-The main improvements in the estimations in Lemma~\ref{l:improve-est-mu} is the elimination of the telescoping~\eqref{e:telescoping}.
-At a given point $(t_0,u_0,x_0)$, we are able to remove a heavy error term just but sacrificing a constant multiple (depending on the point $(t_0,u_0,x_0)$).
+The main improvement in the estimations in Lemmata~\ref{l:improve-est-mu} and~\ref{l:improve-est-beta} over Lemmata~\ref{l:JK-est-mu} and~\ref{l:HJK-est-pi} is the elimination of the step of inequality~\eqref{e:telescoping}.
+At a given point $(t_0,u_0,x_0)$, we are able to remove a heavy error term by simply sacrificing a constant multiple (depending on the point $(t_0,u_0,x_0)$).
 This requires a change-of-measure argument thanks to Girsanov's theorem, and the analysis of the constant multiple follows from Proposition 19 of~\cite{MaestraHoffmann2022}.

 Recall that the finite-population system has the following dynamics

 for $i = 1, \dots, n$.
 We define

 for $i = 1, \dots, n$, and $t \in [0, T]$.
 Then